Topological effect on the Anderson transition in chiral symmetry classes

 A weak topology is associated with a homotopy group of a field variable of a Lagrangian in a lower dimensional subspace of the spacetime.
-Valence bond solids with broken translational symmetries and deconfined quantum criticality in two-dimensional (2D) quantum magnets have been extensively explored through a Lagrangian with a weak topological term~\cite{haldane1988,read1989,read1990,senthil2004}.
-Recent theoretical and numerical studies investigated the Anderson transition in chiral symmetry classes with and without weak topology~\cite{konigMetalinsulatorTransitionTwodimensional2012,luoCriticalBehaviorAnderson2020,wang2021,karcher2023a,karcher2023b,xiaoAnisotropicTopologicalAnderson2023} and revealed that the weak topology in three-dimensional (3D) chiral symmetry classes universally induces an emergent intermediate phase that shows an extreme spatial anisotropy in its transport property ~\cite{xiaoAnisotropicTopologicalAnderson2023}.
-In the intermediate phase, dubbed as the ``quasi-localized'' phase, an exponential localization length is divergent in a spatial direction with the weak topology (``topological direction''), while it is finite along the other spatial directions.
+Valence bond solids and deconfined quantum criticality in two-dimensional (2D) quantum magnets have been explored through a Lagrangian with a weak topological term~\cite{haldane1988,read1989,read1990,senthil2004}.
+Recent studies investigates the Anderson transition in chiral symmetry classes with and without weak topology ~\cite{konigMetalinsulatorTransitionTwodimensional2012,luoCriticalBehaviorAnderson2020,wang2021,karcher2023a,karcher2023b,xiaoAnisotropicTopologicalAnderson2023}, and revealed that the weak topology in three-dimensional (3D) chiral symmetry classes universally induces an emergent ``quasi-localized" phase that shows an extreme spatial anisotropy in its transport property~\cite{xiaoAnisotropicTopologicalAnderson2023}.
+In the quasi-localized phase, an exponential localization length is divergent in a spatial direction with the weak topology (``topological direction''), while it is finite along the other spatial directions.
 By the Hermitization~\cite{feinberg97,luoUnifyingAndersonTransitions2022}, such quasi-localized phases can also be realized in eigenstates of non-Hermitian operators in the fundamental symmetry classes.
 Despite its physical relevance, an underlying physical mechanism of the quasi-localization has been veiled in mystery.

 In this Letter, we shed light on a connection between the quasi-localization and the effect of a weak topological term in a field theory.
 Inspired by a theory showing that the Anderson transition in 2D chiral symmetry classes \cite{altlandNonstandardSymmetryClasses1997,chiuClassificationTopologicalQuantum2016,eversAndersonTransitions2008} is instigated by spatial proliferation of vortex excitations associated with the $\mathrm{U}(1)$ symmetry in the non-linear sigma model~\cite{konigMetalinsulatorTransitionTwodimensional2012}, we point out that a weak topology term confers a quantal (``Berry'') phase upon a vortex-antivortex pair, dependent on its spatial polarization relative to the topological direction~\cite{altlandQuantumCriticalityQuasiOneDimensional2014,altlandTopologyAndersonLocalization2015,tanakaShortGuideTopological2015}.
 The quantal phase results in destructive interference among configurations of those pairs that are not parallel to the topological direction, effectively polarizing the pairs along the topological direction.
 The proliferation of the polarized vortex-antivortex pairs renders correlations of a field variable to be weakly and strongly disordered along the topological direction and the other direction(s), respectively.
 Consequently, the quasi-localized phase with the extreme spatial anisotropy always emerges next to the diffusive metal phase (critical metal phase in 2D case) in a global phase diagram for chiral symmetric models with weak topology.